W3C-Context-Graph-Community-Group/Charter/v2/charter.md

 > **Are we pointing to the same reference?**

-If not, then we don't have evidence that we, or a downstream process share an understanding.
+If the references match, we have evidence of declared alignment—not proof of identical internal understanding.
+If they do not match, the protocol exposes the difference so that a declared comparison, transformation, validation, or business rule can determine whether the information remains compatible.

 The protocol applies to every sender-receiver pairing among humans, agents, and systems: